 John is married to Janet Smith, 5th grade teacher at MDCS.
 They have two children, Katya and Matt.

-Mrs. Jobe grew up in the small town of Jasper, Indiana and from there left after high school to attend Harlaxton University in Grantham, England for a semester, then went on to attend the University of Colorado while managing Mile High Energy, a successful Solar business, at the same time.
-She then moved to Washington D.C. where she worked for MCI Telecommunications as Finance Supervisor for seven years and at the same time completed her B.A. with a major in English from the University of Maryland.
+Mrs. Jobe grew up in the small town of Jasper, Indiana and from there left after high school to pursue Shakespearean studies at Harlaxton University in Grantham, England for a semester, then went on to attend the University of Colorado while, at the same time, managing Mile High Solar Energy company.
+She then moved to Washington D.C. where she worked for MCI Telecommunications and completed her B.A. with a double major in English from the University of Maryland.

 At the age of 32, Mrs. Jobe decided it was time to make a difference in her world, so she decided to go back to college to obtain her teacher certification because her first love has always been working with children and students.
-She moved back home to Indiana to care for her elderly parents and grandparents and completed her teacher certification as well as minors in Social Studies and General Science at Oakland City University.
-She taught high school English and managed the Yearbook and School Newspaper at Shoals Jr./Sr. High School for five years, then moved to Evansville, Indiana where she married her husband, Timothy, and began working for Signature Charter High School as English, World History, and International Relations teacher as well as maintaining the school's technology centers.
+She completed her teacher certification as well as minors in Social Studies and General Science at Oakland City University.
+Mrs. Jobe earned her Master of Arts in Teaching(MAT-Tesol)from the University of Southern California.
+She taught high school English and managed the Yearbook and School Newspaper at Shoals Jr./Sr. High School for five years, then moved to Evansville, Indiana where she married her husband, Timothy, and began working for Signature Charter High School as English, World History, and International Relations teacher and technology coordinator.
 Mrs. Jobe taught at Signature Charter School for six years.

-Mrs. Jobe has one son, James, who attends MDCS.
-Mrs. Jobe loves living here and she is most happy to be teaching Middle School Language Arts and Social Studies as she wholeheartedly follows the philosophy of teaching methods used at Mountain Discovery and has used them throughout her many years of teaching experience.
+Mrs. Jobe began teaching at MDCS in the fall of 2007.
+She has one son, James, who attends MDCS.
+Mrs. Jobe loves living in the mountains, and she is most happy to be teaching Middle School Language Arts and Social Studies as she wholeheartedly follows the philosophy of using experiential teaching methods found at Mountain Discovery.

 Jim grew up in LaGrange, GA.
 After graduating from LaGrange Academy in 1988, he attended Centre College in Danville, KY, majoring in Psychology and Religion.
 In 1993 he began working at Comprehensive Care, an after-school children’s therapy program in Harrodsburg, KY.